EGI-Federation/documentation/content/en/providers/operations-manuals/man01_how_to_publish_site_information.md

 In addition, most services should now be published in GLUE 2 format.
-There is no explicit configuration needed for GLUE 2, but one thing to be aware of is that the site name (and the other parts like o=grid) in the GIIS URL field in the GOC DB must have the correct case as GLUE 2 is case-sensitive.
-To verify the GLUE 2 publication use the command
+There is no explicit configuration needed for GLUE 2, but one thing to be aware of is that the site name (and the other parts like o=grid) in the GIIS URL field in the GOCDB must have the correct case as GLUE 2 is case-sensitive.

+To verify the GLUE 2 publication use the command:

 ```shell
 $ ldapsearch -x -h $SITE_BDII_HOST -p 2170 -b GLUE2DomainID=$SITE_NAME,o=glue \